twidi/streamdeckfs/README.md

 And another example could be to open a specific page in your default browser.
 As there is an argument (the page to open), you cannot make a link and need to make this bash script (it's not complicated, but maybe you want to stick to the whole configuration in file names)

 The `program` configuration option allows you to define the full command to execute, and it will be run as-is.
-You still have to respect the known limitations of the file name (max length and no slash `/`).
-For the `slash`, which is common if you have a path in the command, you can replace it with any suite of characters defined in the `slash` option.
+You still have to respect the known limitations of the file name (max length and no slash `/`) and avoid semi-colons `;` as it is interpreted as the end of the program (because it's the configuration options separator) .
+For the slash, which is common if you have a path in the command, you can replace it with any suite of characters defined in the `slash` option (default to `\\`).
+For the semi-colon, you can replace it with any suite of caracters defined in the `semicolon` option (default to `^`).

 The `program` configuration option can include `|`, `>`, etc., as you would do in a console.